Skip to main content

 Minnesota Child Pornography Laws

-Child pornography is illegal in the entire United States, including Minnesota.
-Minnesota takes this crime very seriously and has a number of laws to address the different ways a person may create, use, or access child pornography.
+There are federal laws against child pornography.
+There are also state laws banning the possession, creation, and dissemination of obscene material involving children.
+Minnesota takes this crime very seriously and has several laws addressing the ways a person may create, use, or access child pornography.

-• Employing or permitting a child under 18 to engage in posing or modeling alone or with others in any sexual performance or pornographic work (a picture, film, drawing, or other depiction showing a child in actual or simulated sexual conduct—sex, masturbation, S&M— or is advertised to convey impression material contains a minor engaging in sexual conduct)
+• Employing or permitting a child under 18 to engage in posing or modeling alone or with others in any sexual performance or pornographic work.
+This includes pornographic images in photographs, film, drawings, or other visual depictions showing a child in actual or simulated sexual conduct.
+This conduct may consist of sex, masturbation, S&M, and other sexual acts, giving the impression that a minor is engaging in sexual conduct.

 • Knowingly disseminating child porn for money to an adult or minor

-• Disseminating child porn to an adult or child, knowing what it contains, is a felony
+• It is a felony to disseminate child porn to an adult or child, knowing that the content is pornographic

-• Possessing child porn or a computer with electronic storage of child porn, knowing what it contains
+• Possessing child porn or a computer with electronic storage of child porn with the knowledge of what it contains

 Penalties